Understanding and Mitigating the Threat of Vec2Text to Dense Retrieval Systems: Reproduction of vec2text

+These two corrections ensure a more accurate evaluation of Vec2Text's performance in inverting GTR-base embeddings.

-Finally, to compare how different embedding models balance retrieval effectiveness and privacy preservation, we also measure the retrieval effectiveness of all considered embedding models.
+Finally, to compare how different embedding models balance retrieval effectiveness and privacy preservation (i.e., not being reconstructed by Vec2Text), we also measure the retrieval effectiveness of all considered embedding models.
 Following the original Vec2Text training setting, which involves training Vec2Text on documents from the NQ dataset, we adopt the \textit{top-k retrieval accuracy} evaluation setting from DPR~\cite{karpukhin-etal-2020-dense}, which measures the percentages of retrieved passages that contain a span that answers the question (query).
 This evaluation is commonly employed in the literature for assessing retrieval effectiveness on the NQ dataset~\cite{gao-callan-2022-unsupervised, wang-etal-2023-simlm, qu-etal-2021-rocketqa, ma-etal-2021-simple, xiong2020approximate}.
 We use the official NQ test queries and Pyserini~\cite{jimmy2021pyserini} IR toolkit for this evaluation.

-To evaluate reconstructibility, i.e. the ability to recover the original text from its embedding, we adopt the same measures used by \citet{morris-etal-2023-text}: \begin{itemize} \item BLEU score~\cite{Papineni2002bleu}, a metric capturing n-gram similarities between the true and reconstructed text; \item Token F1, representing the multi-class F1 score between the predicted and true token sets; \item Exact-match, indicating the percentage of reconstructed outputs perfectly matching the ground truth; \item Cosine similarity, measuring the similarity between the true embedding and the embedding of the reconstructed text. \end{itemize} We randomly sample 1,000 passages from a held-out set of NQ training data for this evaluation\footnote{From their code, we understood that also \citeauthor{morris-etal-2023-text} performed sampling; while they do not mention how many passages they sampled, the default value in their code is 1,000 and so we adopted that value.}.
+To evaluate reconstructibility (i.e., the ability to recover the original text from its embedding) we adopt the same measures used by \citet{morris-etal-2023-text}: \begin{itemize} \item BLEU score~\cite{Papineni2002bleu}, a metric capturing n-gram similarities between the true and reconstructed text; \item Token F1, representing the multi-class F1 score between the predicted and true token sets; \item Exact-match, indicating the percentage of reconstructed outputs perfectly matching the ground truth; \item Cosine similarity, measuring the similarity between the true embedding and the embedding of the reconstructed text. \end{itemize}

+We follow the default evaluation setting in the original codebase, which requires the random sampling of 1,000 passages from the full NQ validation set.
+We note that the full size of the author-provided NQ validation set has 849,508 data points, of which 50.7\% also appear in the training set.
+To resolve this data leakage problem, we further filtered out these overlapping data points to create our filtered NQ validation set, which now consists of 419,851 data points.

+For the Vec2Text generation inference configuration, we use sequence-level beam search with 50 steps and a beam width of 8.
+The whole evaluation for a single experiment took around 4 hours on one Nvidia H100 GPU.